 We use your personal data in order to offer and develop our insurance products and services, to improve our insurance risk management and to defend our legal rights for the following reasons:

-- to prove purchase and premium payments (including the follow-up of rejected payments);
+- to prove your purchase and premium payments (including your transaction data and to follow-up rejected payments);

 - to defend or pursue legal claims;

 - for IT management purposes, including business continuity and IT security;

 - to create and develop individual statistical models and analysis for research and development purposes, allowing us to improve our risk management, create new and alternative products and services, offer more competitive pricing or offer more personalised products and services;

 - recording telephone and video calls, on-line chat messages, emails, etc. notwithstanding other contact methods described elsewhere in this notice for the purposes of staff training and monitoring, administering your policy, handling complaints, detecting or preventing fraud and other crimes and to improve the quality of our services;

 - to provide customer advisory services relevant to your quote and insurance product (e.g. pet healthcare advice and products, quote reminders, anniversaries and renewals);